remne/p1ib/README.md

 Meters that have (for me) unknown protocol standard but have the P1/HAN RJ12 hardware interface, thus should work.
 However I have not verified p1ib on it yet.
 - Itron A100/A300 (Borås elnät, https://boraselnat.se/elnat/elmatarbyte-2020-2021/sa-har-fungerar-din-nya-elmatare/)

+## Powermeter prerequisite

+To be able to get any information out from the P1 HAN interface on your powermeter, the P1 port needs to be activated.

+For Eon, to to url https://www.eon.se/kundservice#humany-kundservice-privat=/g25505-hur-aktiverar-jag-min-elmaetares-han-port

+For Tekniska Verken, go to url https://www.tekniskaverken.se/privat/elnat/matning-av-din-elanvandning/din-elmatare/#HAN

+For Ellevio, see "Lokalt kundgränssnitt". at url https://www.ellevio.se/kundservice-kontakta-oss/elmatarbyte/matarbyte-mig/

 ## First time usage

 1. Connect your p1ib with the RJ12 cable into the P1 port of your AMS.
 A blue LED light will pulse a couple of times to indicate that it is booting.
 If no blue LED is blinking, then your HAN/P1 port is not activated.
 See "Powermeter prerequisite" for instructions.